EslamYasser-Dev/TaskNo1/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a Task one api handling via React working in Vite with HMR and some ESLint rules, Ant Design system.

 Currently, two official plugins are available: